White-box Fuzzing RPC-based APIs with EvoMaster: An Industrial Case Study: Background

 \evo is an open-source tool for fuzzing enterprise applications with search-based techniques, in the context of both white-box and black-box testing~\cite{arcuri2018evomaster,arcuri2020blackbox,arcuri2021evomaster}.
 To enable white-box testing, the tool is composed of two components, i.e., \textit{driver} and \textit{core}, as shown in Figure~\ref{fig:evomaster}.
 The \textit{driver} is responsible for collecting Search-Based Software Testing (SBST) heuristics with code instrumentation (currently targeting JVM~\cite{arcuri2018test} and JavaScript~\cite{js2022}) and controlling the SUT (i.e., start/stop/reset).
 It is implemented as a library, so that it is easy to be applied by the SUT using for example Maven and Gradle.
 The \textit{core} encompasses the main functionality of generating test cases with search-based techniques, e.g., various search algorithms and fitness function.

 To generate more effective white-box tests for enterprise APIs, \evo is equipped with a set of novel techniques.
 For instance, \textit{boolean flag} is a common problem in handling white-box testing with search, i.e., no gradients for search to solve a constraint which is either \texttt{true} or \texttt{false}.
 To enable fitness gradients for such problems in the source code, \evo is integrated with \textit{testability transformations}~\cite{arcuri2020testability,arcuri2021enhancing}.
 This enables \textit{branch distance} computations for such flag problems by transforming source code (e.g., via \textit{replacement} methods) with code instrumentation.
 The \textit{replacement} methods also track inputs (referred as \textit{taint analysis}) for providing additional information to the search for solving this kind of problem.
 In addition, enterprise APIs typically interact with databases.
 Database with various data would represent various states of the SUT.
-To test the APIs with various states, \textit{SQL-handling}~\cite{arcuri2019sql,arcuri2020sql} was developed in \evo that can extract SQL queries and calculate heuristics for the queries at runtime.
+To test the APIs with various states, \textit{SQL-handling}~\cite{arcuri2019sql,arcuri2020handling} was developed in \evo that can extract SQL queries and calculate heuristics for the queries at runtime.
 Then, with these heuristics, \evo can directly generate data into the database (with SQL commands such as \texttt{INSERT}).
 REST is one of popular architectural styles for building web services.
 To better support it, \evo employs a set of techniques designed in particular for the REST domain, e.g., OpenAPI parser, smart sampling, test reformulation for REST APIs~\cite{arcuri2019restful}, \textit{resource- and dependency- based strategies}~\cite{zhang2021resource,zhang2021enhancing}.

-\evo also employs a set of techniques designed in particular for the REST domain~\cite{arcuri2019restful,zhang2021resource,zhang2021enhancing}.
 Furthermore, \evo is enhanced with \textit{adaptive hypermutation}~\cite{zhang2021adaptive}.
 It is as an advanced search mutator for handling long and structured chromosomes, like the tests for REST APIs which comprise a set of \texttt{INSERT} commands and a sequence of HTTP requests with query parameters and body payloads (e.g., JSON objects).